Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

 ### Prerequisites

-- Perform procedures in [Provisioning a Liquid-Cooled EX Cabinet CEC with Default Credentials](Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default Credentials.md) to all CECs in the system.
+- Perform procedures in [Provisioning a Liquid-Cooled EX Cabinet CEC with Default Credentials](Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default Credentials.md) on all CECs in the system.
-- All of the CECs must be configured to the __same__ global credential.
+- All of the CECs must be configured with the __same__ global credential.

 ### Procedure